Fiveable

 • Comparing loan terms from several sources before signing anything

-• Refusing to be rushed (a legitimate lender will give you time)
+• Refusing to be rushed, since a legitimate lender will give you time

 • Talking to a nonprofit credit counselor before agreeing to a major loan

-Nonprofit credit counselors are independent advisors, not salespeople, so they can tell you honestly if a loan is reasonable.
+Nonprofit credit counselors are independent advisors, not salespeople, so they can tell you honestly whether a loan is reasonable.

 Phishing, Identity Theft, and Online Scams

-Phishing is when scammers send emails, texts, or calls pretending to be a real company (your bank, the IRS, Amazon) to trick you into sharing passwords, Social Security numbers, or card info.
+Phishing is when scammers send emails, texts, or calls pretending to be a real company (your bank, a government agency, a retailer) to trick you into sharing passwords, Social Security numbers, or card info.
 Identity theft happens when someone uses that stolen info to open accounts, take out loans, or drain your money in your name.

 Practical steps to protect yourself: